How to Avoid the Design Mistakes That Ruin Small Plot Homes in Nigeria

 What to Do Instead

 They go vertical.
 Two storeys on a plot below 600 square metres is almost always the better choice.
-The duplex model separates living zones, dramatically improves family privacy, and produces more usable space per square metre of land than any bungalow arrangement on the same footprint.
+The duplex model separates living zones, improves family privacy, and produces more usable space per square metre of land than any bungalow arrangement on the same footprint.

 They respect the site before they respect the floor plan.
 Setbacks, drainage, solar orientation, wind direction, and proximity to flooding risk are all studied before the room layout is decided.
 The site informs the design, not the other way around.